-With the S&P 500 climbing nicely in recent months, some clients have asked why their overall portfolio hasn’t performed equally well.
+Whenever the S&P 500 is climbing nicely, some clients may ask why their overall portfolio hasn’t performed equally well.

 There’s an easy explanation.
 Most portfolios are not invested 100 percent in U.S. stocks; they are diversified across a range of assets.
 Bonds, real estate, alternative investments and cash all typically lag when stocks soar.
 But when stocks eventually retreat — which will happen — those other assets are likely to outperform and a diversified portfolio could very well “beat” the S&P 500.

 This leads to a broader, very important question that clients ask: How do I gauge how well my portfolio is performing?

 When evaluating a portfolio’s performance with clients, investment advisors often look at two common measures:

 How well did a portfolio stack up to a market benchmark such as the S&P 500 or the Dow Jones Industrial Average?
 Since most portfolios are diversified, advisors will use a blended benchmark that shows clients how well their portfolio — comprised of, say, 60 percent stocks, 30 percent bonds and 10 percent cash — stacks up to a comparably diversified index.

 Investors love to say they “beat the market,” so they naturally want to know their relative return.
 However, this measure is imperfect as it’s difficult to find a benchmark that can be easily compared to a well-diversified portfolio.
 What's more, outperforming a benchmark isn’t such a comforting thought in years when markets are lousy.
 A client whose portfolio value falls 10 percent in a year the S&P is down 20 percent may have a great relative return, but they are still losing money.